 It is perfectly true that the government cut all federal salaries almost fifteen per cent back in 1933, and that the country generally thought it was a pretty good idea.
 But things were different then.
 In the first place, most folks outside the government service had been taking cuts, some of them much more drastic than fifteen per cent.
-More important, people working under private employers had been subject to drastic weeding out processes-the fellow or girl who had kept his job being more or less vernment employees, who up to that act of 1933 had not suffered from the 1929 debacle, were particularly favored and privileged class of workers.
-So when they were subjected to a fifteen per cent cut, though the wails in Washington and some other places were piteous, there was very little public sympathy.
+More important, people working under private employers had been subject to drastic weeding out processes-the fellow or girl who had kept his job being more or less lucky.